Infineon/high-side-switch/docs/sw-frmwk/arduino/arduino-examples.rst

 This is a basic high-side-switch example that demonstrates how to switch on/off a specific channel.
 Along with channel operation, you could also determine the sensed current of the channel.
-In total, there are 5 channels provided in this board and you can select which channel to function by setting correct number in :code:`channel`.
-See below channel to port mapping:
+In total, there are 5 channels provided in this board and you can select which channel to function by setting correct number in :code:`switch_no`.
+See below switch to port mapping:

 .. list-table::
     :header-rows: 1